LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-mvc.rst

 .. figure:: figures/listTableOptions.png
    :alt: Image of the ``/list`` table.

-You can fix this several different ways, but the options include:
+You can fix this several different ways, but two options are presented below.
+Note that you only need to implement ONE option, not both.

 #.
 Modify ``tableChoices`` in ``ListController`` to include another key/value
    pair.
 Check the method that renders the template to help identify the name